 - Carbohydrate counting — closely monitoring your carbohydrate intake — since carbohydrates have the biggest effect on your blood glucose levels

 - Learning how to adjust your insulin dosage to handle special food situations, from office parties to holiday buffets

 Type 2 Diabetes Diet Recommendations

-In some cases, insulin is required to manage blood glucose levels in people who have type 2 diabetes.
+Insulin is required to manage blood glucose levels in people who have type 2 diabetes despite adequate life style modification (LSM) and oral hypoglycemic agents (OHAS) litration.
 If this is the case, it is important for you to balance your insulin with your food intake, as described above.
 But for most people with type 2 diabetes, blood glucose levels can be managed through diet, exercise, and oral diabetes medications.

 The goals of type 2 diabetes diet recommendations are generally to achieve or maintain a healthy weight and reduce the risk of heart disease and other common complications of type 2 diabetes.
 Weight loss is often an important part of a type 2 diabetes diet plan, since obesity is a major risk factor for type 2 diabetes.